ZainRizvi/ZainRizvi.github.io/_posts/2019-11-27-git-cheat-sheet.md

     #   the specific CL you want to set the HEAD to
     git reset --hard origin/master

+# Pull a new remote branch to your existing repo

+For when you want to pull a new branch from your repo origin.
+You can replace 'origin' with your desired remote branch if you're using something different

+    git checkout --track origin/[branch_name]

 # Changing the Branch HEAD

 To change the current branch’s head to a different commit